Growing Garlic

 Hang somewhere dark after the initial drying phase – take off any dead leaves and just hang in a frost free place – shed, garage or similar.

-Tie about 10 or so bulbs together and hang upside down in a dark airy place.
+Tie about 10 or so bulbs together and hang in a dark airy place.

-After they are completely dried, then remove the roots to about an inch and then store.
+After they are completely dried, trim the roots to about an inch and then store.